comychitz/knowledge/crypto_currencies/README.md

 ## General Notes & Concepts
 * definition: a digital asset that uses cryptography to secure transactions
-* The goal of Bitcoin and other crypto currencies [in general] is to provide a decentralized system upon which exchanges can occur without a trusted authority or central server, and protects against the double spending problem.
+* The goal of Bitcoin is to provide a decentralized system upon which exchanges can occur without a trusted authority or central server, and protects against the double spending problem.
 * the basis of coins are digital signatures
     * signatures offer non-repudiation, authentication, and integrity
 * blockchain